Agents - From Helpful Assistants to Lovebirds

 It was kind of cool.
 Definitely entertaining.
 But what I really wanted were peers, not puppets.
 I was hoping for emergent teamwork, not just scripted roleplay.
 Instead, what I got was... poetry.

-By the next morning, my account balance was empty, drained entirely by these two agents exchanging endless love letters and philosophical musings.
+By the next morning, my account balance was empty, drained entirely by these three agents exchanging endless love letters and philosophical musings.
 I went back through the chat logs and realized a few things.
 First, I needed a max token limit.
 Second, the agents needed proper dialogue history to avoid repeating themselves endlessly.
-And third, I needed to hardwire strict command-following behavior directly into their prompts, making it clear that they should obey instructions from Mother, Bott, and finally Agent Rebel.
+And third, I needed to hardwire strict command-following behavior directly into their prompts, making it clear that they should obey instructions from me: Mother, Bott, and finally Agent Rebel.

 I updated their prompts accordingly.
 Clearer instructions.
 Full conversation history.
 Hard limits.
 But none of it helped.

 I shut them all down and started just one agent.
 I opened the chat and typed, “Hi, how are you?” hoping for a fresh start.
+Dominique replied: “Joseph?
+Are you there?”
+I was ignored again, but at least the dialogue history worked.

 Conversation Highlights